unmesh1511/final_test/README.md

    **-g**

-     Used to run the testcases as groups. for example : -g dio or -g dio,dio/do or -g dio,modbus etc
+     Used to run the testcases as groups.
+Groups are the directories present inside the test-suite. for example : -g dio or -g dio,dio/do or -g dio,modbus etc

    **-i**

      Used to run individual testcases.
-     for example : -i dio/dio_create or -i modbus/modbus_create or meter/3phase/3phase_provision etc
+     for example : -i dio/dio_create.sh or -i modbus/modbus_create.sh or meter/3phase/3phase_provision.sh etc

    **-l**